reviewboard/reviewboard/docs/manual/users/reviews/reviewing-files.rst

 .. versionadded:: 1.6

 File attachments can be reviewed using Review Board.
 Some file types, such as images, have special interfaces for doing reviews.

-To learn how to review image files, read :ref:`Reviewing Images <reviewing-images>`.
+For image files, see :ref:`Reviewing Images <reviewing-images>`.
+For Markdown files, see :ref:`Reviewing Markdown Files <reviewing-markdown>`.
+For other text files, see :ref:`Reviewing Text Files <reviewing-text-files>`.

 For other files, reviewers can download the files, and add comments to the attachment as a whole.